An $\alpha$-regret analysis of Adversarial Bilateral Trade: Introduction

-The bilateral trade problem arises when two rational agents, a seller and a buyer, wish to trade a good; they both hold a private valuation for it, and their goal is to maximize their utility.
-The solution of the problem consists in designing a mechanism that intermediates between the two parties to make the trade happen.
-Ideally, the mechanism should maximize social welfare even though the agents act strategically ({\sl incentive compatibility}) and should guarantee non-negative utility to the agents ({\sl individual rationality}).
-Furthermore, we are interested in mechanisms for bilateral trade that do not subsidize the agents ({\sl budget balance}).
+Ideally, the mechanism should maximize social welfare even though the agents act strategically ({\sl incentive compatibility}) and should guarantee non-negative utility to the agents ({\sl individual rationality}); moreover, we are interested in mechanisms for bilateral trade that do not subsidize the agents ({\sl budget balance}).
 Obvious mechanisms that satisfy incentive compatibility, individual rationality, and budget balanced, are posted price mechanisms.
 Two common metrics are used to measure the efficiency of a mechanism: social welfare subsequent to trade and gain from trade ({\sl i.e.}, the increase in social welfare).
 Consider a mechanism that posts prices $p$ (price for the seller) and $q$ (price for the buyer) to agents with valuations $s$ and $b$, formally we have: \begin{itemize} \item \textbf{Social Welfare}: $\sw(p,q,s,b) = s + (b-s) \cdot \ind{s \le p\le q \le b}$\footnote{We use $\ind{Q}$ for the indicator variable that takes the value $1$ if the predicated $Q$ is true and zero otherwise.} \item \textbf{Gain from trade}: $\gft(p,q,s,b) = (b-s)\cdot \ind{s \le p\le q \le b}$ \end{itemize} It is clear from these expressions that if we are interested in exact optimality then maximizing gain from trade is equivalent to maximizing social welfare.
 However, \citet{Myerson83} showed that there are {\sl no mechanisms} for bilateral trade that are simultaneously social welfare maximizing (alternately, gain from trade maximizing), incentive compatible, individually rational, and budget balanced\footnote{This impossibility result holds even when the (private) agents valuations are assumed to be drawn from some (public) random distributions and the incentive compatibility is only enforced in expectation.}.
-It follows that the best one can hope for is an incentive compatible, individually rational, and budget balanced mechanism that approximates the optimal social welfare.
+It follows that the best one can hope for is an incentive compatible, individually rational, and budget balanced mechanism that \textit{approximates} the optimal social welfare.
 This creates an asymmetry between the two metrics: a multiplicative $c$ approximation to the maximal gain from trade implies an approximation at least as good ($\geq c$) to the maximal social welfare but not vice versa.
 Ergo, it is harder to approximate the gain from trade than to approximate social welfare.
-For example, consider an instance where the seller has valuation $0.99$ and the buyer is willing to pay up to $1$: irrespective of if a trade occurs or not, $99\%$ of the optimal social welfare is guaranteed.
+For example, consider an instance where the seller has valuation $0.99$ and the buyer is willing to pay up to $1$: irrespective of whether a trade occurs or not, $99\%$ of the optimal social welfare is guaranteed.
 In particular, a mechanism that posts a price of zero and generates no trade gets a good approximation to the social welfare.
 Contrariwise, the gain from trade is non-zero only if the mechanism manages to post prices in the narrow $[0.99,1]$ interval.